wjholbrook/wjholbrook/README.md

 - 👋 Hi, I’m @wjholbrook
-- 👀 I’m interested in machine learning and data science
+- 👀 I’m interested in applied machine learning and data science
-- 🌱 I’m currently studying chemistry and materials science
+- 🌱 I’m currently studying biochemistry and materials science
 - 📫 How to reach me is at wjholbrook15@gmail.com

 <!---